Families are being separated at the border. Here's what we know

 Who supports this approach?

+In the poll, conducted by SSRS and released Monday, 58% of Republicans said they approved of the family separations, while two-thirds of Americans said they disapproved of the practice.

-Even as criticism mounts, the administration has doubled down on its defense of the practice, arguing it's no different than what happens when any US citizen is charged with a crime and jailed.
+Even as criticism mounts, the administration has doubled down on its defense, arguing it's no different than what happens when any US citizen is charged with a crime and jailed.

 "Illegal actions have and must have consequences," Nielsen said Monday.
 "No more free passes, no more get out of jail free cards."